| Pertile was born on 9 November 1885

 Pertile began 1916 in Rome singing

-in Madama Butterfly and Louise by Charpentier (1st of February
+in Madama Butterfly and Louise by Charpentier (1 February

 with Cervi Caroli and Giraldoni).
-On the 22nd of February, Pertile
+On February 22nd, Pertile

-made his debut at La Scala's singing in Francesca da Rimini
+made his debut at La Scala singing in Francesca da Rimini

-with Raisa, Danise and Paltinieri.
-After a quick stop in Rome
+with Raisa, Danise and Paltrinieri.
+After quick stops in Rome

 for Francesca da Rimini, Bologna for a concert, Brescia for